It wasn’t an easy life for Noah:

 Because they knew that the Lord was with them.

-May that be an encouragement to us, to stand as a Christian in this fallen world.
+May that be an encouragement to us when we are not having an easy life and are having to stand as a Christian in this fallen world.

 Yes, Noah was entering a huge unknown.

 He was probably anxious, as the Ark jerked upwards by the rising waters, and then was turned around by the force of the swirling ocean.

 Perhaps he was feeling that the Lord was saying: “Noah!
 I will never leave you, or forsake you.”

 He also says to us: “Believer!
 I will never leave you, or forsake you.
 Trust Me!
 I haven’t forgotten you.
 I am faithful, I will not let you be tempted beyond what you can bear.”

 God has said; ‘Never will I leave you; never will I forsake you.’
 So we say with confidence; ‘The Lord is my helper, I will not be afraid.
 What can man do to me.’
 “Hebrews 13 :5-6

 If we are not careful, when we hear these sort of verses, we can drift into unreality, a place where there is no pain, no suffering, and no hardships!

 The promise of God’s Presence, isn’t a guarantee for an easy life.

 In fact, life can become more tough at times.